reiryuki/Audio-Wizard-DTS-HPX-Asus-Zenfone-5-Magisk-Module/README.md

 - Reboot

 ## Optional
-- You can make this module not to change ro.build.product.
-Run at Terminal Emulator:
+- Patch to not changing ro.build.product is enabled by defaul.
+But you can disable that by run at Terminal Emulator:

   `su`

-  `setprop` `aw.patch` `1`
+  `setprop` `aw.patch` `0`

    Then reflash the module.
 Not possible to patch ro.product.model because of DTS license check.